TanmayRanaware/TraceQA/README.md

 # Enterprise Requirements AI

 A comprehensive system for managing enterprise requirements, generating test cases, and tracking changes in banking and financial services projects.
-Built with privacy and compliance in mind, this system operates entirely on-premises and can work with local LLMs, Google Gemini, or OpenAI.
+Built with privacy and compliance in mind, this system operates entirely on-premises and can work with local LLMs, Anthropic Claude, Google Gemini, or OpenAI.

 ## 🎯 Problem Statement